 12. Prioritize teeth and gum health and be creative.

 The percentage of pets that end up with mouth and gum disease in their old age due to a lifetime of dental neglect is outrageously high.
 Your dog thrives on a raw meaty bone to work his jaw muscles. it’s a relaxing pastime for her, keeps her occupied, and the friction of the chewing combined with the bone itself removes plaque.
 Toothbrushing with a quality dog toothpaste works.
 Even better, brushing with pure raw coconut oil works wonders because of its anti-fungal, anti-viral, and anti-bacterial properties.

 13. Feed filtered water for sure; purity means a lot.

 14. Dishwashing chemicals are dangerous.
 Vinegar to wash dog bowls is a winner.

 Consider what you’re washing your protection dog’s dishes and your dishes with.
-Many chemical cleaners leave residue that ultimately gets consumed off dish surfaces!
+Many chemical cleaners leave a residue that ultimately gets consumed off dish surfaces!
 Vinegar is a pure and completely benign, inexpensive way to disinfect your dishes.

 15. Be proactive in your knowledge, take a stand for food safety and purity.